facebookresearch/LeViT/README.md

 This repository contains PyTorch evaluation code, training code and pretrained models for LeViT.

-They obtain competitive tradeoffs in terms of speed / precision:
+They obtain competitive tradeoffs in terms of speed / precision: [Todo: Update figure!]

 ![LeViT](.github/levit.png)